PuneethP99/Twitter_Data_Pipeline-main/README.md

 # Twitter-Data-Pipeline
-An ETL tool to extract tweets using Twitter API and Apache Airflow
+A tool for ETL operations that retrieves tweets by utilizing both the Twitter API and Apache Airflow.